The duality structure gradient descent algorithm: analysis and applications to neural networks: Motivating example

-In this section we consider whether the ``$1/L$''-type results like Proposition \ref{one-over-l} could be applied in the case of neural networks.
-Consider the neural network depicted in Figure \ref{fig:nn}, which maps a real-valued input to a hidden layer with one node and produces a real-valued output.
+For completeness, this section details a simple neural network training problems where the gradient of the objective function does not have a Lipschitz gradient.
+Consider the network depicted in Figure \ref{fig:nn}.
+This network maps a real-valued input to a hidden layer with two nodes and produces a real-valued output.
 Suppose that the sigmoid activation function $\sigma(u) = 1/(1+e^{-u})$ is used, so that the function computed by the network is

 Consider training the network to map the input $x=1$ to the output $0$, using a squared-error loss function.
-This leads to the optimization objective $E:\reals^4\to\reals$ defined by
+The optimization objective $f:\reals^4\to\reals$ will be